ergonode/backend/README.md

 ## Roadmap

 If you would like to find the current and future milestones for our project go to our [Roadmap][roadmap] page.

-At the moment we finalize development of Milestone 1 of the project.

 ## Build Ergonode with us!